 There is more to academic success than grades and graduation.
 At the University of Kansas, we want all our Jayhawks to have the highest quality of life.
-In addition to physical health and wellness, we will focus on ensuring students, faculty, and staff feel they are supported with adequate benefits, feel safe while on campus, and are able to have their basic needs met.
+In addition to physical health and wellness, we will focus on providing an environment where students, staff, and faculty are supported with adequate benefits and resources, are safe on campus, and have their basic needs met.

 At the University of Kansas, we want to gain insight to how our community is feeling on several different levels.
 In order to do this, one tool we will use is wellness surveys.
 These can encompass a broad range of topics, or be designed to target specific areas such as benefits, fitness, and on-campus resources.
 By increasing the overall wellness of the KU community, the success of the university is supported as well.

 Campus safety includes many services and policies beyond the traditional thought of physical safety.
 These include the KU community’s interests in physical and psychological safety, dignity and respect, and freedom from bias, prejudice, and racism.
 One activity that has already taken place to ensure campus safety is increased is the creation of the university’s Task Force on Community-Responsive Public Safety.

 Harassment will not be tolerated at the University of Kansas.
 Training to recognize and report all types of harassment will be offered and mandatory to students, staff, and faculty.
 On-campus resources are made available to understand what constitutes harassment and who to contact if witnessed or experienced.

 Food Insecurity Rate Among KU Students